Air quality in Singapore

 The government employs a strategy of integrated urban and industrial planning, together with development control, to minimise air pollution.
 Additional measures include legislation, strict enforcement programmes, and air quality monitoring.
 These help ensure that air quality remains good despite Singapore’s dense urban landscape and large industrial base.

 Singapore enjoys better air quality than many cities in Asia, comparable with that of cities in the United States and Europe.
-Singapore’s Pollutant Standards Index (PSI) has remained in the ‘Good’ and 'Moderate' range for much of 2019.
+Singapore’s Pollutant Standards Index (PSI) has remained in the ‘Good’ and 'Moderate' range in 2022.

 Singapore's air quality targets, sulphur dioxide emission inventory, as well as industrial and vehicle emission standards are detailed below.